Free SPSS Alternatives: An Overview (2026)

 • Chi-Square results: χ²(df, N = n) = value, p = value, φ = value

-DataStatPro — Best Free SPSS Alternative 2026
+DataStatPro — Free Cloud-Based SPSS Alternative 2026

-The free, cloud-based alternative to IBM SPSS for students, researchers, and educators.
+A free, cloud-based alternative to IBM SPSS for students, researchers, and educators.

 DSRConsult LLC |